- SD/DPH (DPH has been discontinued) Billing Policy

 In addition to meeting academic requirements, students must meet the School’s financial requirements.
 Students must pay the appropriate amount of tuition to receive a degree.
 DrPH students are required to pay two years of full-time tuition and one year of full-time reduced tuition.
 Students with prior Harvard T.H.
 Chan School of Public Health degrees will NOT receive financial credit towards the DrPH financial requirements.

 1. The initial fall bill will be based on 22.5 credits for one-year Masters and 20 credits for two-year or 60 credit Masters.
 If you are a one-year Masters and have taken classes starting in the summer, the initial fall and spring bills will be based on 15 credits.
-For students who start in the fall term, the initial spring bill will be based on 20 credits for one-year, two-year and 60 credit masters.
-A registration fee, academic records fee (1-time), HUSHP Student Health Insurance Plan (SHIP) fee and a HUSHP Student Health Fee (SHF) will also be charged each term.
+For students who start in the fall term, the initial spring bill will be based on 20 credits for one-year SM, two-year SM and 60 credit masters.
+The initial spring bill for MPH students beginning in July 2015 will be based on 22.5 credits.
+A Harvard University Student Health Insurance Plan (SHIP) fee and a Harvard University Student Health Fee (SHF) will also be charged each term.

 2. In order to be cleared financially for pre-registration all full-time students are required to pay for these credits, all fees (as described in #1), as well as any outstanding prior debt.